Killing of Ezell Ford: Alex Bustamante report

-Los Angeles Board of Police Commissioners investigation
+Los Angeles Board of Police Commissioners report

-On June 5, 2015 the Los Angeles Times reported that, "according to sources with knowledge of the investigation", the Board of Police Commissioners had determined that both Wampler and Villegas were justified in the shooting.
+On June 5, 2015, the Los Angeles Times reported that "according to sources with knowledge of the investigation", the Board of Police Commissioners had determined that both Wampler and Villegas were justified in the shooting.
 Soboroff responded the same day that the Board had received several recommendations but had yet to make a decision.

-On June 9, 2015 the Board's ruling stated that Villegas was justified in the shooting, but Wampler violated Ford's civil rights by detaining him.
+On June 9, 2015, the Board's ruling stated that Villegas was justified in the shooting, but Wampler violated Ford's civil rights by detaining him.
 The commission rejected Beck's conclusion that Wampler had adhered to LAPD policy.
 The investigation found that Villegas did not have a good reason to initially draw his gun, and that Wampler did not have grounds to reasonably suspect that Ford had been in possession of drugs.
 Nine different determinations were issued: Wampler was found in violation of policy in four areas (tactics, drawing of weapon, use of non-lethal force, use of deadly force), while Villegas was within policy in three areas (tactics, use of non-lethal force, and use of deadly force) and one part of another area (drawing of weapon on the second occasion) but in violation of policy in another part of the same area (drawing of weapon on the first occasion).
 The Board's decision to consider the "totality of the circumstances, and not just the moment in which force was used" marked a departure from its previous approach to police shootings, which involved assessing only whether officers faced a deadly threat at the moment they opened fire.
 More than 100 people attended the Board's public meeting on June 9.